ehmicky/autoserver/docs/validation.md

 # Data validation

-Attributes can be validated by specifying in the [IDL file](idl.md) `attribute.validate`.
+Attributes can be validated by specifying the [schema](schema.md) property `attribute.validate`.

 `attribute.validate` is a standard [JSON schema](http://json-schema.org/),